Close Menu

 Earthquakes

 Tijuana is located in a seismically active area and is prone to earthquakes.
 It’s essential to be prepared for earthquakes by knowing the safety procedures and having a plan in case of an emergency.
-(See Also: Santo Domingo Safe to Visit?
-Is It Worth The Risk)
+(See Also: Is Armenia Safe To Visit 2025?)

 Flooding